hs-yazal/hello-world/README.md

 # hello-world
-first task for team
+first task for team;
-let`s  learn javascript
+learning how git and github work;
-i hope we all doning great on this
+this repository is a demo for testing how git and github work;